tatsath/FinAILab_documentation/guide/ML_Model_Python.rst

 .. _ML_Model_Python:

-Machine Learning modeling in python
+Python for ML and AI in Finance
 =========

 A callback is a set of functions that will be called at given stages of the training procedure.